 Each patient is warmly welcomed as part of our Center for Periodontics and Implant Dentistry family.
 An integral part of this is our commitment to patient education and transparent care.
 With this in mind, we find many patients are not too sure about the impacts of periodontal disease and how it affects overall health.
-Dr. Laro and Dr. Poston are vastly experienced in this area of dentistry and can provide some insight.
+Dr. Laro, Dr. Poston, and Dr. Wade are vastly experienced in this area of dentistry and can provide some insight.

 More commonly known as gum disease, this dental problem affects millions of Americans each year.

 The disease begins when plaque starts to build up around the gum line and actually attacks your soft tissue.
 This negative bacteria embeds itself into the gum and, if left untreated, can cause common symptoms such as:

 Our experienced experts are able to diagnose and treat common variations of periodontal disease, including:

 Gum disease not only impacts the mouth but can be evidence of whole-health issues such as heart disease, diabetes, and respiratory diseases.
 By keeping your gums healthy, we can build a solid foundation for your overall well-being.

 Did you know 50% of Americans are affected by gum disease?

 As with general dental visits, we start all our treatments with a comprehensive oral evaluation.
 However, our main focus is your periodontal health and addressing your primary concerns.
 Your general dentist typically outlines the issue you are facing when they refer you, however, we still spend some time getting to know you before starting any procedure.